JohnNehls/grokking/README.md

 Randomness:
 - Originates from random split of the data into train and validate
 - Currently removed by adding `torch.manual_seed(0)` to [data.py](./grokking/data.py)

+TODOs:
+- is the late fitting from bandwidth of frequencies needed for sawtooth with 97 period?
+  - How does fitting depend on the prime factor?